The-HellBot/resources/README.md

-# resources
-A repository to containing resources required for Hellbot.
+# A repository to containing resources required for Hellbot.